Polytechnic University of Milan: Governance

 The Rector, the Academic Senate and the Board of Directors (Consiglio di Amministrazione) are the governing bodies of the university.
 Internal Financial Auditors (Collegio dei revisori dei conti) controls the management and finance of the University.
 There are several other consulting bodies, among them the Students' Council, which is directly elected by students and serves in an advisory role.
 The Rector represents the University and coordinates the Academic and Research activity.
 The tenure of the Rector is six years and can serve only one term.

 Student life

-Tuition fees at the Polytechnic University of Milan depend on each student's family income.
+Tuition fees at the Politecnico di Milano depend on each student's family income.
 They range between about 150 €/year and 3726 €/year.
 Students with an outstanding GPA (usually ≥ 27/30 or 29/30) are granted partial or full rebates, in addition to various kinds of scholarships.
 There are many scholarships for international students as part of the recent university internationalization strategy.

 Most Italian universities do not offer accommodation for their students on campus.
 The university manages a limited number of approximately 2000 beds available for students.
 Most students from outside the city are either commuters or renters.
 It is common for both Italian and international students to share flats due to the expensive real-estate market of the city.

 All the university campuses are covered by a Wi-Fi network, connected and interoperable with the Eduroam service.